-Under the Omnibus Plan, Directors are eligible to receive grants of DSUs.
+Under the 2023 Omnibus Plan, Directors are eligible to receive grants of DSUs.
 Each holder of a DSU is entitled to receive one Common Share for each DSU.
 The Board believes the granting of DSUs creates long-term incentive, a sense of ownership and an alignment of the recipients' interests with those of the Shareholders.
 The granting of DSUs is intended to reward directors who are responsible for oversight of the management and growth of the Company and to encourage such directors to maintain a long-term vision for the Company to operate in a manner to maximize Shareholder value.

-As at July 31, 2022, 3,428,574 DSUs have been granted.
+As at July 31, 2024, 708,572(1) DSUs were outstanding.